KSP-KOS/KOS/doc/source/structures/misc/loaddistance.rst

     game to think things have collided together when they haven't.
 This is the classic "space kraken" that KSP players talk about a lot.
 Computer floating point numbers get less precise the farther from zero they are.
-    So allowing the game to try to perform microcalculations on tiny time scales using floating point numbers that have imprecision because they are large in magnitude (i.e. the positions of parts that are many kilometers away from you), can cause phantom collisions, which make the game
+    So allowing the game to try to perform micro-calculations on tiny time scales using floating point numbers that have imprecision because they are large in magnitude (i.e. the positions of parts that are many kilometers away from you), can cause phantom collisions, which make the game